defeo/class-cost/technical-annex.md

 networks.

 The Action brings together researchers from all these countries, securing the best experts in the field.
-The research schools and workshops will let many talented Early Career Researchers meet well established researchers in the field, fostering new collaborations, and accelerating the development of isogeny based cryptography by an
+The Training Schools and workshops will let many talented Early Career Researchers meet well established researchers in the field, fostering new collaborations, and accelerating the development of isogeny based cryptography by an